alhusa/FYS-STK4155_project3/README.md

 - To run the keras network or not
 - Learning rate
 - Momentum
+- Number of hidden nodes in hidden layer 1
-- Number of hidden nodes
+- Number of hidden nodes in hidden layer 2
 - Minibatch size
 - Number of epochs between checking early stopping